sthawinke/oosse/README.md

-This repository demonstrates the use of the *oosse* package for estimating the out-of-sample R² and its standard error through resampling algorithms of the .
+This repository demonstrates the use of the *oosse* package for estimating the out-of-sample R² and its standard error through resampling algorithms of the [“corresponding article”](https://arxiv.org/abs/2302.05131).
 In this readme file, we provide installation instructions and basic usage examples, for more information and options see the package vignette and the help files.

 # Installation instuctions

-As soon as the package is available on CRAN:
+As soon as the package is available on CRAN, it can be installed as:

 ``` r
 install.packages("oosse") #When available on CRAN
 ```

-Installation from github
+For now, installation from github is available.

 ``` r
 library(devtools)